wazuh/wazuh/src/shared_modules/content_manager/doc/components/OFFLINE_DOWNLOADER.md

 The copy can be made into any of the two following output directories:
 - Downloads folder: If the input file is compressed.
-- Content folder: If the input file is not compressed.
+- Contents folder: If the input file is not compressed.

 If the copy is successful, this stage also updates the context [data paths](../../src/components/updaterContext.hpp) with the copy destination path.